 Yes, under certain circumstances it can be ok to close your OKRs at a later point.
 This should be allowed when:

-- Your Key Results need more data to ensure success.
+- Your Key Results need to collect more data so you can be sure they’ve really been accomplished.

-- You need a little more time to work on it.
+- You need a bit more to complete all of its Initiatives.

 These special circumstances are further explained in this article.